galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

 ## Provision Azure WebLogic Virtual Machine

-Azure provides a serie of Oracle WebLogic base images, it'll save your effor for Oracle tools installation.
+Azure provides a series of Oracle WebLogic base images, it'll save your effort for Oracle tools installation.
-This document will setup Oracle Forms and Reports based on the Azure WebLogic base image, follow the steps to provison a machine with JDK and WebLogic installed:
+This document will setup Oracle Forms and Reports based on the Azure WebLogic base image, follow the steps to provision a machine with JDK and WebLogic installed:

 - Open [Azure portal](https://portal.azure.com/) from your browser.
 - Search `WebLogic 12.2.1.4.0 Base Image and JDK8 on OL7.6`, you will find the WebLogic offers, select **WebLogic 12.2.1.4.0 Base Image and JDK8 on OL7.6**, and click **Create** button.